 The Designer & Maker

-Christina Grace is a Los Angeles-based Artist and Jewelry Designer specializing in bespoke, contemporary designs in fine jewelry.
+Christina Grace is a Los Angeles-based Artist and Jewelry Designer specializing in handcrafted contemporary designs in fine jewelry.
 She has a background in film and television as well.

 Christina’s earlier career in the fine arts was focused in painting and acting.
-As a self-taught artist, she has been honing her craft since she was a toddler.
-Privately, she continued to sell her work not knowing her life will ultimately take a detour into the fine arts, specifically jewelry and metal fabrication.
-In 2011, Christina realized her potential as an art jeweler after a chance meeting with a metalsmith who taught her wire-wrapping technique.
-Naturally private about her art, Christina eventually mustered up the courage to take the plunge.
+As a self-taught artist, she has been honing her craft since she was a toddler and continued to practice not knowing her life will ultimately take a detour into jewelry and metal fabrication.
+In 2011, Christina realized her potential as a jewelry artist after a chance meeting with a metalsmith who taught her wire-wrapping technique.
+Naturally private about her art, Christina mustered up the courage to take the plunge.

-After a career transition, the year 2016 marks the beginning of TIN HAUS® Fine Jewelry.
-Simultaneously, Christina enrolled back into college to deepen her understanding of the jewelry and metal fine arts.
-Shortly after, Grace’s ambitiously artistic and perfectly executed handcrafted designs - including a kinetic caterpillar ring - earned her a scholarship to the Gemological Institute of America (GIA) where she received her Graduate Jeweler diploma.
+After a career transition, the year 2016 marks the grassroots beginning of TIN HAUS®.
+Simultaneously, Christina enrolled back into college to deepen her understanding of the metal fine arts.
+Shortly after, Grace’s ambitiously artistic and perfectly executed designs - including a kinetic caterpillar ring - earned her a scholarship to the Gemological Institute of America where she received her Graduate Jeweler diploma.

-Christina’s passion for the arts coupled with a desire for service has caught media attention as well.
-Her high profile endorsements started with political figures like Bernie Sanders’ wife Jane Sanders.
-Christina’s designs have been featured in a number of fashion magazines such as Vogue, Tatler, and Vanity Fair; and her acting and jewelry worlds also crossed paths when she was asked to be the official jeweler of the Make A Film Foundation (MAFF), a nonprofit organization that helps terminally ill young people realize their filmmaking dreams.
+Christina’s passion for the arts and desire for service has caught media attention as well.
+She has received recognition through notable endorsements beginning with presidential candidate Bernie Sanders’ wife, Jane Sanders.
+Christina’s designs have been featured in magazines such as Vogue, Vanity Fair, and Tatler; and her acting and jewelry worlds also crossed paths when she was asked to be the official jeweler of the Make A Film Foundation (MAFF), a nonprofit organization that helps terminally ill young people realize their filmmaking dreams.
 When MAFF recently helped a 16-year-old cancer patient direct a movie starring Johnny Depp, J.K.
 Simmons, David Lynch, and Laura Dern, Christina made sterling silver pendants for the cast and crew – including directors Catherine Hardwicke, Theodore Melfi and Sam Raimi – as gratitude for loaning their time and talents.